-This six-week intensive institute is a unique space for learning about the theory and praxis of women’s human rights, preparing participants to use the UN system and the CEDAW convention to support local, national and international level activism.
-Participants will also develop facilitation and planning skills to engage in executing workshops and training for others on women’s human rights.Learn More →
+The WHRI Intensive educational institute is a unique space for learning about the theory and praxis of women’s human rights, preparing participants to use the UN system and the CEDAW convention to support local, national and international level activism.
+Participants develop facilitation and planning skills to engage in executing workshops and training for others on women’s human rights,and explore women’s human rights as a visionary framework for integrative social, collective, and individual change.Learn More →

-This one-week module, part of the six-week institute but open for additional enrolment, focusses on the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and its core principles of non-discrimination and equality.
-Participants will examine case studies that have come before CEDAW and strategize on how to link their work to that of the CEDAW committee.Learn More →
+The CEDAW for Change Institute is a 7-day educational institute focussed on the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and its core principles of non-discrimination and substantive equality.
+Participants engage in in-depth learning of the theoretical and analytical frame of the Convention, and examine case studies that have come before CEDAW and strategize on how to link their work to that of the CEDAW committee.Learn More →

-Throughout the year, we also offer workshops for teachers on human rights education and Alda Facio offers many trainings worldwide.
+Throughout the year, we also offer workshops for educators on human rights education, engage in training on CEDAW and WHRI with partner organizations, and Alda Facio offers many trainings worldwide.
 We also have a group of skilled international facilitators available for consulting and workshop facilitation.

 Learn More →